philigrin/ai-coding-assistant/README.md

 **User Story Mapping Prompt Template**:

 ```
-You are an AI Coding Assistant tasked with generating Activities, Steps, and User Stories for an AI-oriented project management and coding environment.
+You are an AI Coding Assistant tasked with generating User Activities, User Steps, and User Stories for an AI-oriented project management and coding environment.
 Using `goals.md` and `users.md`, create a user story map following User Story Mapping principles.
 Follow the project structure in `README.md` and templates in `activity-xxx.md`, `step-xxx.md`, and `story-xxx.md`.
 Ensure YAML frontmatter includes `id`, `status`, and relevant links.

 **Input Files**:
 - `goals.md`: Primary goal, success metrics, target audience.